triplecanopy/skrollr/README.md

 ### smoothScrolling=true

 Smooth scrolling smoothens your animations.
-When you scroll down 50 pixel the animations will transition instead of jumping to the new position.
+When you scroll down 50 pixels, the animations will transition instead of jumping to the new position.

 The global setting can be overridden per element by setting `data-smooth-scrolling` to `on` or `off`.